Ella Wheeler Wilcox: Marriage

 Early in their married life, Robert and Ella Wheeler Wilcox promised each other that whoever died first would return and communicate with the other.
 Robert Wilcox died in 1916, after over thirty years of marriage.
 She was overcome with grief, which became ever more intense as week after week went without any message from him.
 It was at this time that she went to California to see the Rosicrucian astrologer, Max Heindel, still seeking help in her sorrow, still unable to understand why she had no word from her Robert.
 She wrote of this meeting:

 In talking with Max Heindel, the leader of the Rosicrucian Philosophy in California, he made very clear to me the effect of intense grief.
 Mr. Heindel assured me that I would come in touch with the spirit of my husband when I learned to control my sorrow.
 I replied that it seemed strange to me that an omnipotent God could not send a flash of his light into a suffering soul to bring its conviction when most needed.
 Did you ever stand beside a clear pool of water, asked Mr. Heindel, and see the trees and skies repeated therein?
 And did you ever cast a stone into that pool and see it clouded and turmoiled, so it gave no reflection?
 Yet the skies and trees were waiting above to be reflected when the waters grew calm.
 So God and your husband's spirit wait to show themselves to you when the turbulence of sorrow is quieted.

 Several months later she composed a mantra or affirmative prayer which she said over and over "I am the living witness: The dead live: And they speak through us and to us: And I am the voice that gives this glorious truth to the suffering world: I am ready, God: I am ready, Christ: I am ready, Robert."

+Wilcox became involved with Rosicrucianism herself, serving on the Supreme Council of the American Rosicrucian until her death in 1919.